awslabs/aws-service-catalog-puppet/docs/source/puppet/getting_up_and_running.md

 You will also need to provision an IAM Role within the _spoke_ accounts - those you want to provision products in.

 ### Bootstrap your spokes
-Set up your spoke accounts:
+You will need to bootstrap each of your spokes.
+In order to do so please export your credentials and then run:
 ```bash
 servicecatalog-puppet bootstrap-spoke <ACCOUNT_ID_OF_YOUR_PUPPET>
 ```

 ### Bootstrap your account

-There are two parts to bootstrapping the puppet.
+There are two or threes parts to bootstrapping the puppet.

 The first is concerned with setting the global configurations.
 To do this we use AWS SSM Parameters.
 To get setup you need to create a configuration file with a list of regions you want to use - for example config.yaml:

 ```yaml